Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 - Xenos: If your not striving for progress it wont be guaranteed you will not regress
 - Cybervators start going Berserk for the first time in since Makkusu's parents was killed by Cyber.Beast which Tomasina talks about cuting it short
 	- Tomasina: This the first Berserk Cyber.Beast since Torrey... (she looks at Max)I mean your parents was killed by one

+- Max is going to change the preception of who can be a cybervator in the future will no citizen be designated Cornerman and told they can't be a Cybervator beacuse they will be able to point to Max and say I can

 ## Act 1
 ### 1. Ordinary World
 Episodes: 1, 2